"Yes, all our teachers are impressed with your son's progress and believe he is ready for the next grade level."

 (Later that day)

 Five boarding school residents sat in detention while a wall clock ticked endlessly.
-The atmosphere in the empty classroom was oppressive as the minutes dragged on.
+The atmosphere in the empty classroom was somewhat oppressive as the minutes dragged on.

 The largest and oldest of the students was digging his nose and examining the findings with morbid fascination.
 His head had a swollen bump from the previous altercation.

 "Kohaku.
-Stop that immediately," the headmistress chided, catching a glimpse of the pupil's actions.
+Stop that immediately," the headmistress chided.

-The boy's two thin friends wearing thick eyeglasses sat in their seats, one nodding off and the other tapping his feet impatiently.
+His two thin friends wearing thick eyeglasses sat in their seats, one nodding off and the other tapping his feet impatiently.

 "Nakashima, no matter how hard you stare, it won't get faster," the headmistress stated.